Etymology of Tibet: Geographical definitions

-Mr. A. Hosie, the British Consul at Chengdu, made a quick trip from Batang to the Tibetan border escorted by Chinese authorities, in September 1904, on the promise that he would not even put a foot over the border into Tibet.
+Alexander Hosie, the British Consul at Chengdu, made a quick trip from Batang to the Tibetan border escorted by Chinese authorities, in September 1904, on the promise that he would not even put a foot over the border into Tibet.
 He describes the border marker as being a 31/2 day journey (about 50 miles or 80 km) to the south and slightly west of Batang.
 It was a "well-worn, four-sided pillar of sandstone, about 3 feet in height, each side measuring some 18 inches.
 There was no inscription on the stone, and when unthinkingly I made a movement to look for writing on the Tibetan side, the Chinese officials at once stepped in front of me and barred the road to Tibet.
 Looking into Tibet the eye met a sea of grass-covered treeless hills.
 And from the valley at the foot of the Ningching Shan [which separate the valleys of the upper Mekong from that of the Jinsha or upper Yangtse] rose smoke from the camp fires of 400 Tibetan troops charged with the protection of the frontier.
 There was no time to make any prolonged inspection, for the Chinese authorities were anxious for me to leave as soon as possible."

 André Migot, a French doctor and explorer, who travelled for many months in Tibet in 1947, stated:

 "Once you are outside the North Gate [of Dardo or Kangting], you say good-by to Chinese civilization and its amenities and you begin to lead a different kind of life altogether.
 Although on paper the wide territories to the north of the city form part of the Chinese provinces of Sikang and Tsinghai, the real frontier between China and Tibet runs through Kangting, or perhaps just outside it.
 The empirical line which Chinese cartographers, more concerned with prestige than with accuracy, draw on their maps bears no relation to accuracy."

 Migot, discussing the history of Chinese control of Tibet, states that it was not until the end of the 17th century that:

 "the territories [of Sikang and Tsinghai] were annexed by the early Manchu emperors in accordance with their policy of unifying the whole of China, and even then annexation, though a fact on paper, was largely a fiction in practice.
 In those days Buddhism, which had gained a strong hold over most of Central Asia, had been adopted by the Manchu dynasty as their official religion, and the emperors even posed as protectors of the Tibetan Church.